Extensive Stronglift 5x5 ten-month review

 - You are not overweight

 - You have no medical conditions which would prohibit you to lift

 - You want to get strong

 If you are obese, focus on diet first then maybe HIIT and Tabata workouts.
-They are intense and do not do too many repititions for the same exercise which will help your joints.
-If you are slightly overweight like I was maybe consider running first to get back to your high school weight and than build up strength using 5x5.
+They are intense and do not do too many repetitions for the same exercise which will help your joints.
+If you are slightly overweight like I was maybe consider running first to get back to your high school weight and then build up strength using 5x5.

-On the off days I personally did my running plan and HIIT or crossfit related exercises.
-If you only want to get stronger you do not have to do this, but If you want to be an all around athlete I would recommend to get some cardio / high intensity work in somehow.
+On the off days, I personally did my running plan and HIIT or CrossFit-related exercises.
+If you only want to get stronger you do not have to do this, but If you want to be an all-around athlete I would recommend getting some cardio/high-intensity work in somehow.